This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Add the eggs into the bowl of a stand mixer.
+- Add the eggs to the bowl of a stand mixer.
 Beat on medium speed (speed 5) for 1 minute and then increase to the highest speed (speed 10) for 2 minutes.
-The egg should become bubbly and foamy.
+The egg should be bubbly and foamy.

-- Add the sugar and beat on the highest speed for 3 minutes.
-The egg and sugar mixture should be foamy, as pictured below.
+- Add the sugar and beat at the highest speed for 3 minutes.
+The egg and sugar mixture should be foamy.

-- Add the mashed bananas into the egg mixture.
+- Add the mashed bananas to the egg mixture.
 Gently stir 2-3 times with a spatula to combine well.

 - Heat the butter in a microwave for 20-30 seconds or until it melts.
-Divide flour into 3 parts.
-Add half of the butter into the egg mixture, gently fold and stir 2-3 times with a spatula.
-Next, add 1/3 of the flour, gently fold and stir around a few times until just incorporated.
+Divide the flour into 3 parts.
+Add half of the butter into the egg mixture, gently fold, and stir 2-3 times with a spatula.
+Next, add 1/3 of the flour, fold carefully, and stir around a few times until incorporated.

-- Bake the banana for 40-50 minutes, or until a cake tester comes out clean in the center.
-Remove the cake from the oven, let cool on a wire rack for 10 minutes before cutting into pieces.
+- Bake the banana for 40-50 minutes, or until the cake tester comes out clean in the center.
+Remove the cake from the oven.
+Let it cool on a wire rack for 10 minutes before cutting into pieces.

 Video